On a color wheel, which colors are considered complementary?

 Study for the NOCTI Graphic Design Exam.
 Prepare with flashcards and multiple-choice questions, featuring hints and explanations.
 Get ready for your exam!

-Complementary colors are pairs of colors that, when combined, cancel each other out by producing a grayscale color (e.g., white or black) or when placed next to each other, create the strongest contrast.
-On a standard color wheel, complementary colors are located directly opposite each other.
+Complementary colors are pairs of colors that, when combined, cancel each other out by producing a grayscale color (white or black) and, when placed next to each other, create a strong contrast and enhance each other's vibrancy.

 Subscribe